-Origin of amaryllisfrom Classical Latin and Classical Greek Amaryllis, a shepherdess' name in poems by Virgil and Theocritus
+Origin of amaryllisfrom Classical Latin and Classical Greek Amaryllis, a shepherdess's name in poems by Virgil and Theocritus

-- Any of several chiefly tropical American bulbous plants of the genus Hippeastrum grown as ornamentals for their large, showy, funnel-shaped, variously colored flowers that are grouped in umbels.
+- Any of several chiefly tropical American bulbous plants of the genus Hippeastrum, grown as ornamentals for their large, showy, funnel-shaped, variously colored flowers.

 - See belladonna lily.

 - Any of several similar or related plants.

 Origin of amaryllisNew Latin Amaryllis genus name from Latin name of a shepherdess from Greek Amarullis

 - The belladonna lily, Amaryllis belladonna, native to South Africa.

 - A similar lily in genus Hippeastrum, such as Hippeastrum puniceum, and cultivars.